-The public health order prohibits team sporting activities, but continues to permit individual conditioning and training (18 years and younger) with indoor mask use (excluding aquatics) and three metres of physical distancing.
+Unless permitted through the Re-Open Saskatchewan Plan, the public health order currently prohibits team sporting activities, but continues to permit individual conditioning and training with indoor mask use (excluding aquatics) and three metres of physical distancing.
+In Step One of the Re-Opening Saskatchewan Roadmap, outdoor team activities and competitions will be allowed to resume.